Do you know how to recognize “acceleration” in a graph, at a glance?

 It is very simple.
 In a nutshell:

-1. If the graph (with “time” represented by the “x-axis") “curves upward” then it represents positive acceleration (regardless of whether the overall trend is upward or downward).
+1. Concave-up.
+If the graph (with “time” or “age” represented by the horizontal “x-axis,” and “position” or “level” represented by the vertical “y-axis”) “curves upward” then it represents positive acceleration (regardless of whether the overall trend is upward or downward).
 Here are three examples:

-3. If the graph shows a straight line, then it is said to be “linear.”
+3. Neither concave-up nor concave-down.
+If the graph shows a straight line, then it is said to be “linear.”
 That means there is no acceleration, or “acceleration is zero.”
 Here are three examples:

 If that is unclear, Google will find some videos which explain it: